fernandoschilipack/DexProject/README.md

 Open `DexProject.sln` in Visual Studio.

-- Run open the developer terminal and run a quick `dotnet clean`, `dotnet restore` in the solution
+- Run open the developer terminal and run a quick `dotnet clean`, `dotnet restore` and `dotnet build` in the solution

 ### 2. Configure Startup Projects